ambreenraheem/PythonEdge_Pro_online_course/01-class_python/syntax_comment_variables.md

 - A variable is created the moment you first assign a value to it.
 - You don’t have to assign a specific type when declaring variables, and their type can change after being assigned.
 - A variable could be in numbers or in a string as well.
+- Single or Double Quotes: for a string.
+- In Python, you can create string variables using either single quotes (') or double quotes (").
+Both work the same way.
+- In Python, for an integer and a float, you don't need to use single quotes (') or double quotes (").

 **Example # 01**
 ```
-x = "Ambreen"   # Here, "x" is a variable
+x = "Ambreen"   # Here, "x" is a variable and the value is a string.
-y = 40          # Here, "y" is a variable
+y = 40          # Here, "y" is a variable and the value is an integer.
-z = "Karachi"   # Here, "z" is a variable
+z = "Karachi"   # Here, "z" is a variable and the value is a string.
 print(x)
 print(y)
 print(z)